Fundamental Doctrine Summary

 Tithing is a godly institution which enables the Church to carry out its commission of preaching the gospel and feeding the flock (Matthew 23:23; Numbers 18:21; Malachi 3:8-9).
 There is also a second tithe which facilitates the keeping of the Holy Days (Deuteronomy 14:22-26).
 Lastly there is third tithe which is given twice every seven years to help the needy members (Deuteronomy 14:28-29).

-We are to observe certain weekly and annual Holy Days, during which time we are to attend Church services and to refrain from secular labor, including school, college or university attendance, and which time we are to dedicate and devote to worship, spiritual study, prayer, fellowship with Church members, and physical rest.
+We are commanded to observe certain weekly and annual Holy Days while at the same time abstaining from holidays of pagan origin (ie. Christmas, Easter, Valentines, Halloween, etc).
+During these holy convocations we are to attend Church services and to refrain from secular labor, including school, college or university attendance.
+Instead we are to dedicate and devote ourselves to worship, spiritual study, prayer, fellowship with Church members, and physical rest.
 These weekly and annual Holy Days are:

 The seventh-day weekly Sabbath from Friday sunset to Saturday sunset.
 The day symbolizes God’s resting on the seventh day, after having recreated the surface of the earth in six days, and the forthcoming Millennium which is also referred to as a Sabbath lasting for 1,000 years (Leviticus 23:3; Exodus 20:8-11, Hebrews 4:3-11).